How to create sprite sheets & animations for PixiJS 8

 });

 TexturePacker allows you to set individual anchor points for each frame of the animation.
-This isn't enabled by default.
-To update the anchor pont for each sprite frame, set the updateAnchor property on the AnimatedSprite to true.
+In PixiJS, this isn't enabled by default.
+To update the anchor point for each sprite frame, set the updateAnchor property on the AnimatedSprite to true.

 Using 9-slice / 9-scale sprites in PixiJS